annashipman/mac_setup/README.md

 6. Notes: File -> Preferences -> Order by title

-7. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 00:00)
+7. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 23:59).
+There is a display bug that means this doesn't show up in System prefs but does if you look in the notifications menu (top right of screen).

 8. Install [1Password browser extensions](https://agilebits.com/onepassword/extensions).